SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-az-104-prerequisites-for-azure-administrators.md

 ---
 title: "AZ-104: Prerequisites for Azure administrators"
-excerpt: "If you're an IT Administrator that's new to Azure and need to prepare for Exam AZ-104: Microsoft Azure Administrator, this path is the place to start.
-Learn the basic Azure concepts you'll need to know as an Azure administrator."
+excerpt: "Learn the basic concepts you'll need to know as an Azure administrator and prepare for Exam AZ-104: Microsoft Azure Administrator."
 type: collection
 price: Free
 length: PT6H30M